 We will refer to it as the DRC (short for Disability Royal Commission) throughout this website.

 Are you from an advocacy organisation working on DRC issues?

 Submissions can be made using the form available on the DRC Submissions page.
 An Easy Read version of the form is also available.

 If you need assistance in making a submission you can contact the DRC using the information below.
-The Australian Government is also funding a legal advisory service and advocacy support for people who want assistance to make a submission – scroll down for more information.
+The Australian Government is also funding a legal advisory service (Your Story Disability Legal Support) and advocacy support for people who want assistance to make a submission – scroll down for more information.

 - by email at DRCenquiries@royalcommission.gov.au